 For the past year, I’ve been on a decluttering spree and a move toward simpler, more minimalist living and for the past few years, my mind always comes back to KIDS GIFTS AND TOYS.
 I try to maintain some level of control over what comes into our home (within reason), and we donate old toys on a regular basis.

 I don’t know about you, but my kids don’t need much.
 They play happily for hours with the simplest of things – what they really want is for someone to engage and interact with them.
 I always cringe a little on the inside when I hear other parents talking about their playrooms full of toys that never get used….it feels so wasteful.

-There are other posts out there with non-toy gift ideas for kids, but they all seem really generic, like “a zoo membership” or “a subscription”.
+There are other posts out there with non-toy gift ideas for kids, but they all seem really generic, like “a zoo membership”.
 I wanted to come up with some really practical, creative ideas that are a little more specific.
 My hope is that you find these inspiring, and that you can use some of these ideas for your own gifting this year.

 What do you think?
 Would you try any of my ideas?

 Think about a way to find gifts that “keep on giving” while making it fun.

 I hope these 5 ideas sparked your imagination!

 Petit Mail is a bright, fun snail mail story postcard subscription for kids ages three to early reader.

 Petit Mail is the fun way to introduce a new generation to the joy of snail mail.
 Created and written by mom and entrepreneur Alison Butler, each story postcard is packaged, stamped and addressed by hand.